 5.37.5.1 General

 A PDU Set is comprised of one or more PDUs carrying an application layer payload such as, e.g. a video frame or video slice.
-The PDU Set based QoS handling by the NG-RAN is determined by PDU Set QoS Parameters in the QoS profile of the QoS Flow (specified in clause 5.7.7) and PDU Set information provided by the PSA UPF via N3/N9 interface as described in clause 5.37.5.2.
+The PDU Set based QoS handling by the NG-RAN is determined by PDU Set QoS Parameters in the QoS profile of the QoS Flow (specified in clause 5.7.7).
+PDU Set based QoS handling also depends on PDU Set information.
+In the downlink direction, the PDU Set information is provided by the PSA UPF via N3/N9 interface as described in clause 5.37.5.2.x.
+In the uplink direction, UEs may optionally support determining PDU Set information as defined in clause 5.37.5.2.y.
 The PDU Set based QoS Handling can be applied for GBR and non-GBR QoS Flows.